 Every year the recipient(s) of this prestigious award are celebrated during the Welcoming Dinner at Rally: The National Land Conservation Conference, with a short video featuring the organization’s conservation impact.
 A basic Rally registration and two Welcoming Dinner tickets are complimentary.

-The National Land Trust Excellence Award recognized Tewksbury Land Trust for its work to ensure access to affordable farmland through its “whole farm forever” approach that ensures future generations of farmers will have access to both farmland and farm infrastructure, collaborating with local Nipmuc partners to co-manage land and assisting the Tribe with cultural revitalization.
+The National Land Trust Excellence Award recognized Mount Grace Land Conservation Trust for its work to ensure access to affordable farmland through its “whole farm forever” approach, which ensures future generations of farmers will have access to both farmland and farm infrastructure, collaborating with local Nipmuc partners to co-manage land and assisting the Tribe with cultural revitalization.

 The National Land Trust Excellence Award recognized Tewksbury Land Trust for its work on the 10 Mile Trail, a network of trails and preserved lands located roughly 50 miles west of New York City near Oldwick, New Jersey.